-As summarised below, significant progress has been made by the Company to date with clinical programs, which include clinical trials in HIV, HCV and HIV/HCV co-infected populations.
-BIT225 is in mid-stage clinical development with 7 clinical trials completed and one trial currently in progress.
-Encouraging efficacy results against both HCV and HIV in clinical studies completed to date include:
+Significant progress has been made by the Company to date with clinical programs, which include clinical trials in HIV-1, HCV and HIV-1/HCV co-infected populations.
+BIT225 is in mid-stage clinical development with 8 clinical trials completed.
+Encouraging efficacy results against both HCV and HIV-1 have been achieved.